Are Dalmatians Good with Kids? Family Guide

 Dalmatians are energetic and large, which means they can accidentally knock over small children.
 Supervision is essential, but they generally love kids.

-With a typical weight of 45-70 lbs and lifespan of 11-13 yrs, the Dalmatian requires thoughtful care tailored to their specific breed characteristics.
-Among large breeds in the non-sporting group, the Dalmatian stands out for its particular blend of physical characteristics and behavioral tendencies.
+Weighing around 45-70 lbs and lifespan of 11-13 yrs, the Dalmatian benefits from care tailored to its physical and behavioral profile.
+Among large breeds in the non-sporting group, the Dalmatian stands out for its specific mix of physical characteristics and behavioral tendencies.

 Age-Appropriate Interactions

-Among large breeds in the non-sporting group, the Dalmatian stands out for its particular blend of physical characteristics and behavioral tendencies.
-Dalmatians with high energy levels need consistent outlets for their drive and enthusiasm.
+Among large breeds in the non-sporting group, the Dalmatian stands out for its specific mix of physical characteristics and behavioral tendencies.
+High-energy Dalmatian do better with a rhythm of daily activity than with weekend-only bursts — the drive is daily, and so the outlets should be too.

 - Size: large (45-70 lbs)